 When the force of the ground is too much for a basement wall to bear, it will bow inward and develop a mid-height horizontal crack.
 If you have a concrete or block basement foundation, your home might be prone to this issue.

 Other causes of horizontal foundation cracks include damage from heavy equipment near the wall, frost heave, or excessive backfilling.

 If you have small horizontal cracks on a straight wall that is not bowing yet, it is important to closely monitor those cracks to see if the damage worsens.
 Be sure to call a foundation repair specialist to inspect your horizontal foundation cracks and implement the proper repairs.

 If you are concerned about your foundation cracks, call Atlas Master Companies today.
-We can come inspect your property and evaluate the needs of your foundation.
-Our experts have had years of experience dealing with foundation cracks, and will know the exact repairs that need to be done.
+We can come to inspect your property and evaluate the needs of your foundation.
+Our experts have had years of experience dealing with foundation cracks and will know the exact repairs that need to be done.